ferrous-systems/qt-training-2023/book/src/tutorial/cli/image-filters.md

 note: run with `RUST_BACKTRACE=1` environment variable to display a backtrace
 ```

-Expected output when you pass the file actually exists.
+Expected output when you pass a file that exists.

 ```console
 $ cargo run -- kongelige-slott.jpg 1977